 Footing and Stem Wall Foundation: Detail, Cost & Construction

-A footing and stem wall foundation commonly uses a concrete footing below grade with a concrete or masonry stem wall above it.
+A footing and stem wall foundation also knows as T-foundation commonly uses a concrete footing below grade with a concrete or masonry stem wall above it.
 The footing spreads the house load into the soil, while the stem wall raises and supports the structure.
-Builders use this system in many ordinary homes, especially where crawl space access, slope, frost depth, drainage, or soil movement affects the foundation design.

 A footing and stem wall foundation is not complicated, but it is easy to get wrong.
 The concrete can look perfect on day one and still cause problems later if the builder misses the drainage, rebar, soil, or moisture-control details.